Summary of our market study

-Major players like Continental Foods and Unilever dominate the market through brands like Liebig and Royco.
-Demand shifts towards classic, natural, and organic soups have become noticeable, with Knorr leading the organic segment and brands like La Potagère focusing on wellness positioning.
+The shift in demand towards classic, natural and organic soups is noticeable, with Knorr leading the organic segment and brands like La Potagère focusing on the wellness positioning.

 Get all the information you need